finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var apiInstance = new PortfolioGroupsApi(config);
             var scope = scope_example;  // string | The scope of the portfolio group to retrieve the definition for. var code = code_example;  // string | The code of the portfolio group to retrieve the definition for.
-Together with the scope              this uniquely identifies the portfolio group. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the portfolio group definition.
+Together with the scope              this uniquely identifies the portfolio group. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime at which to retrieve the portfolio group definition.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the portfolio group definition.
 Defaults to return              the latest version of the portfolio group definition if not specified. (optional)

             try